 Now available without prescription...

-Pin-X is now approved as an over the
+Reese's is now approved by the FDA as an over the counter medication and it is now available from Amazon.com.

 Information on this site is provided for informational purposes and is not meant to substitute for the advice provided by your own physician or other medical professional.
 You should not use the information contained herein for diagnosing or treating a health problem or disease, or prescribing any medication.
 You should read carefully all product packaging.
 If you have or suspect that you have a medical problem, promptly contact your health care provider.
 Copyright 1999 to present - Hitcheroo, Inc..